AlpriElse/blog/src/content/blog/2025-06-03_agentic-code-generation.md

 - Reduce the search space of potential solutions Cursor or these other tools needs to search through
 - Reduce the amount we backtrack by reducing the delay between when a file change is made and when Composer receives the feedback that we’re not on the correct solution path
 - Reduce the number of files Cursor needs to edit to arrive at our solution (aka reduce the “height” of our CSP Tree) .
 This roughly maps to the good ol’ principle of building software with “low coupling and high cohesion”.

-In a follow-up article, I’ll talk through a lot of patterns I’ve found successful.